Lee Siang

 Anaberta Oehlers-Jaen

-Anaberta joined DAS in 14 November 2005 and assumed the post of Head of DAS International on 9 May 2011.
+Anaberta joined DAS on 14 November 2005 and assumed the post of Head of DAS International on 9 May 2011.
 She started her career at the DAS in 2005 as an Educational Therapist and has since held various portfolios.
-For 4 years, she was the Pre-school Manager of the DAS Pre-school Service and was actively involved with children at risk of literacy delay and helped to launch the service at the DAS.
+For 4 years, she was the Preschool Manager of the DAS Preschool Service and was actively involved with children at risk of literacy delay and helped to launch the service at the DAS.
 She assumed the position of Head of DAS International in 2011 in order to support both the local and expatriate international community of students, who may be experiencing learning differences through Specialist tutoring and Assessments.
 In her role as Maths Programme Director in 2014, Anaberta has presented at International conferences delivered in Singapore, ASEAN region and the UK.

 She is also actively involved in research and has published articles in the Asia-Pacific Journal of Developmental Differences.
-She holds a Masters Degree in Special Needs from NTU, BA( English Language and Literature) from SIM, a Postgraduate Certificate in Teaching and Learning in Higher Education from the London Metropolitan University as well as a Cambridge International Diploma for Teachers and Trainers (Dyslexia), along with Early Childhood Diplomas.
+She holds a Masters Degree in Special Needs from NTU, BA (English Language and Literature) from SIM, a Postgraduate Certificate in Teaching and Learning in Higher Education from the London Metropolitan University as well as a Cambridge International Diploma for Teachers and Trainers (Dyslexia), along with Early Childhood Diplomas.
 She is also a qualified trainer with the Advanced Certificate in Training and Assessment (ACTA) by the Singapore Workforce Skills Qualification (WSQ).
-She has Fellow status at RETA ( Registrar of Educational Therapists (Asia) and is also a Senior Educational Therapist.
+She has Fellow status at RETA (Register of Educational Therapists (Asia) and is also a Senior Educational Therapist.
 Delivering a professional service to the families of students with Specific Learning Differences is high on her priority and hopes to continue to serve this community both in Singapore and the region.